Expertise

 David obtained his law degree from the University of Toronto, where he graduated with honours and received the Borden Ladner Gervais LLP Prize for Academic Excellence, the Fasken Martineau DuMoulin LLP Award for Academic Excellence, and the Laskin Prize in Constitutional Law.

 Prior to attending law school, David held a variety of positions in the Government of Ontario, including as director of communications to the Minister of Energy and press secretary to the Minister of Infrastructure and Transportation.
-David also served in the Canadian Armed Forces as a Reservist for nearly nine years.
+David served in the Canadian Armed Forces as a Reservist for nearly nine years.

 -